Euro 2024: The state of play as qualifying resumes

 The Scots have just one qualifier during this break, with their second match being the 150th anniversary game at Hampden Park against old rivals England.

-Before that, Gareth Southgate's team travel to Ukraine on Saturday for their sole qualifier of the break.
+Before that, Gareth Southgate's team travel to Poland to face Ukraine on Saturday for their sole qualifier of the break.

 The Three Lions also top their group with a perfect record after four matches.
 A victory over the side that is second in the table this weekend will further strengthen their hand.